Seces are water-dwelling race closely related to the maren, mer, and naga.

 Their mucus is said to have healing properties and is sometimes used in potions (such as Kazani’s Elixers, made by the foxen people) or in salves used to preserve dead animals.
 Seces are fine with this use, as they are paid handsomely for clean mucus samples.

-Their skin is dotted with beautiful, glowing freckles that, with the exception of some sub-species, cannot be consciously controlled or dimmed.
+Their skin is dotted with beautiful, glowing freckles that, with the exception of some racial variations, cannot be consciously controlled or dimmed.
 Instead their brightness indicates health and energy; dulling when the seces is sick or sleeping and brightening when they are healthy and energetic.

 Seces have long, thick-but-flexible tails to help them swim and change direction underwater.
 They also use their tails for balance above water.
 These tails can be tipped with sharp barbs or beautiful fins.

-A seces’ skin colour is determined by their family history and subspecies.
+A seces’ skin colour is determined by their family history and race.
 They tend to be shades of blues, greens, or browns, though some rarer seces have pink or white-grey skin.

 Their freckles are usually a different colour to their skin.
 Though it is possible to have freckles that are just a lighter shade of their skin colour (such as blue freckles on blue skin) it is much more common for freckles to different more noticeable colours (like green freckles on blue skin).